 The Grantees will be selected by DWR based upon the GSA scoring criteria provided in Table 4.
-Approximately four to six Grantees will be selected by DWR to provide subgrant awards to growers in their basin.
+Approximately two to three Grantees will be selected by DWR to provide subgrant awards to growers in their basin.
 The Grantees will be required to:

 - Demonstrate the program's measurable goal of water savings to the groundwater basin, Grantee shall not combine any other funding with LandFlex funds to facilitate this goal.
-Achieving accelerated and quantifiable SGMA sustainable yield targets is a unique feature of LandFlex. - Ensure that water savings is applied consistently across all fallowed lands by maintaining a general accounting of water in the basin, providing a universal savings across the basin - Coordinate with DWR and the TAPs to develop outreach materials for growers' awareness and understanding of the program. - Provide information to all interested growers on LandFlex, in coordination to the TAPs operating in their basin. - Coordinate with the TAPs as needed to review the grower applications received through the grower application portal.
+Achieving accelerated and quantifiable SGMA sustainable yield targets is a unique feature of LandFlex. - Ensure that water savings is quantified consistently across all fallowed lands and the GSA maintains a general accounting (acre-feet) of water kept in the basin. - Coordinate with DWR and the TAPs to develop outreach materials for growers' awareness and understanding of the program. - Provide information to all interested growers on LandFlex, in coordination to the TAPs operating in their basin. - Coordinate with the TAPs as needed to review the grower applications received through the grower application portal.
 DWR requires a minimum of four coordination meetings between the Grantee and the TAPs. - Grantees will rank all eligible grower applications based upon the grower scoring criteria (either using, at a minimum, DWRs grower criteria or additional criteria the Grantee develops in coordination with the TAPs.
-Grantees will have final approval over which growers are selected based on scoring and availability of funding to achieve maximum water savings results. - DWR requires Grantees to work with the TAPs and to use state-sponsored mapping tools to ensure most effective investments of funding for benefit of communities within their basins. - Grant agreement requirements includes a minimum of three years of post-grant monitoring and reporting to the SGM Grant Program's email address.
-Grantees will be required to monitor the effectiveness to determine the actual benefits obtained within their basin, specifically reporting on land use practices including crop decisions being made post fallowing.
+Grantees will have final approval over which growers are selected based on scoring and availability of funding to achieve maximum water savings results. - DWR requires Grantees to work with the TAPs and to use state-sponsored mapping tools to ensure most effective investments of funding for benefit of vulnerable communities within their basins. - Demonstrate that outreach has been conducted to those areas at greatest risk of losing drinking water supplies.
+Before outreach is conducted, grantees must coordinate with DWR and the TAPs to develop outreach materials for URCs with vulnerable drinking water wells. - Grant agreement requirements include a minimum of three years of post-grant monitoring and reporting to the SGM Grant Program's email address.
+Grantees will be required to determine benefits within their basin such as water savings and resulting land use changes including crop decisions being made post fallowing.
+Additionally, program analyses to determine specific drinking water benefits in proximity to vulnerable communities.